MatrixAI/Polykey-Docs/Vaults.md

 Vaults are Polykey's method of securely storing secrets and information.
 Multiple vaults can be created which contain multiple secrets.
 These vaults are able to be securely transferred between nodes.

+## Vaults
+Each vault has a unique id, which is generated when it gets created.
+It is generated using Base58, and stored in the encryptedfs under its id.
+Within Polykey, the ID gets mapped to the vault, the current vaultName as well as the vaultKey, and in leveldb, the name and key gets stored under the ID.

 ## Secrets

 Vaults maintain their own encrypted file system (EFS) along with a virtual file system (VFS) to store secrets within their respective vault directories contained within the [`polykey` directory](./Home.md#polykey-directory).
 The EFS (https://gitlab.com/MatrixAI/Engineering/Polykey/js-encryptedfs) uses AES-256-GCM to encrypt data.
 In polykey, the respective vault keys are passed into the EFS for encryption and decryption.
 The cryptographic operations are performed in the VFS to maintain security.